fiberseq/FIRE/README.md

 [![DOI](https://zenodo.org/badge/561430995.svg)](https://zenodo.org/doi/10.5281/zenodo.10023811)

 A Snakemake workflow for calling Fiber-seq Inferred Regulatory Elements (FIREs) on single molecules.
+For a more detailed description and methods see the [docs](/docs/).

 ## Configuring